alhorn97/myportfolio/README.md

 # Alonzo Horn Portfolio

-A personal portfolio page, with responsive HTML and CSS.
+A personal portfolio page, with responsive HTML and CSS based on a pdf mockup file.

 ## Getting Started